betterscientificsoftware/bssw.io/Articles/Blog/ExperiencesIntegratingMOABandVisIt.md

 The Mesh-Oriented datABase ([MOAB](https://sigma.mcs.anl.gov/moab-library/)) package is an in-situ, scalable, library for managing mesh-based scientific data.
 It is optimized to process mesh data in bulk parcels (or [shards](https://en.wikipedia.org/wiki/Shard_(database_architecture))) or fine-grained iterations over subsets of mesh entities.
 Some aspects of MOAB's design and data model are derived from earlier SciDAC efforts including the Terascale Simulation Tools and Technologies ([TSTT](https://www.researchgate.net/publication/259197545_The_TSTTM_Interface)) and the Interoperable Tools for Advanced Petascale Simulations ([ITAPS](https://www.osti.gov/biblio/971531/)) projects.
-In addition, MOAB supports scalable I/O to and from [HDF5](https://support.hdfgroup.org/documentation/hdf5/latest/) files.
+In addition, MOAB supports scalable I/O to and from [HDF5](https://support.hdfgroup.org/documentation/hdf5/latest/) files and [PNETCDF](https://parallel-netcdf.github.io/) files.
 These files are often used to export MOAB data to other software components in a larger workflow often including visualization tools such as [VisIt](https://visit.llnl.gov) or [ParaView](https://www.paraview.org).

 VisIt is a scalable scientific visualization tool for analyzing mesh-based scientific data either in files or in-situ.